Wondering how to create a homeschool portfolio or notebook? Here is what works for us to keep mom and student organized for the year!

 This section is for mom only since my kids are only still in Elementary.
 This is the place where I collect pertinent information that shows their progress.
 Depending on how you homeschool, this section could look very different.
 Here are some basic things you might include:

-2. Yearly Goals—> You can find my favorite here.
-Another great one is here.
-If you have little ones, just write the word goals at the top of the paper and talk to them about what they might make as a goal for that year.
+2. Yearly Goals—> If you have little ones, just talk to them about what they might make as a goal for that year.
 Allow them to draw pictures and you can record their answers with keywords or phrases.
 Don’t skip this.
 It’s a really great skill to teach your kiddos!

-4. List of curriculum for the year—> I literally just type out a list of what we are using for each subject, complete with the name of the book or whatever information I feel is pertinent.
+4. List of curriculum for the year—> Here I make a list of what we are using for each subject, complete with the name of the book or whatever information I feel is pertinent.

 6. Test/quizzes (quarterly or annual sampling)—> I use this section to collect tests that either don’t have another place in the notebook or provide an overall view of progress, such as an end of the semester test.